 Maybe you saw the option Only in activated documents earlier in the dialog window for the Lexical search and asked yourself what that means.
 Activation is one of MAXQDA's key concepts: it means that you can select documents (and/or codes) for your analysis and then work only with the selected items.
 How does the activation work?
 This is very simple: in every document's or document group's context menu you will see the option Activate right at the top.
-More experienced MAXQDA users often choose a keyboard shortcut to activate documents: press the Ctrl (Windows) or cmd (Mac) and select the preferred document or document group.
-Alternatively, you can click the light grey circle next to the document name.
-The circle will then turn into a red arrow to show you which documents are currently activated.
+More experienced MAXQDA users will simply click the light grey circle next to the document name or choose a keyboard shortcut to activate documents: press the Ctrl (Windows) or cmd (Mac) and select the preferred document or document group.